 STOP THE CONSTRUCTION OF A 180-ACRE DECK - ALMOST 7X LARGER THAN HUDSON YARDS - OVER THE SUNNYSIDE RAIL YARDS THAT WILL CAUSE DISPLACEMENT AND OVERCROWDING OF RESIDENTS AND SMALL BUSINESSES IN WESTERN QUEENS! by Emily Sharpe

-Mayor Bill de Blasio and others want to use our tax dollars to build a multibillion-dollar platform over Sunnyside Yards, then sell it in parcels to multiple real estate developers so they can build large-scale commercial and residential buildings.
+Mayor Bill de Blasio and other elected officials want to use our tax dollars to build a multibillion-dollar platform over Sunnyside Yards, then sell it in parcels to multiple private real estate developers so they can build large-scale commercial and residential buildings.
 Not only will this lead to more overcrowding and displacement of an untold number of residents and small businesses, it will subject residents in Western Queens to decades of noise pollution, dust and traffic congestion, and will create a gentrification ripple effect that will be felt throughout Queens.

 Although similar ideas have been around for at least a century, they have never gained enough traction until now.
 Under the de Blasio administration, this plan is moving forward at an alarming rate.
 In fact, the steering committee, led by the New York City Economic Development Corporation (NYCEDC) and Amtrak, held its first public meeting in October 2018 and its final plan is due at the end of 2019.